tmahlburg/bin/README.md

 To help you, I made a list with short descriptions of the scripts, that are useful for others.
 ### The most universally useful
 - **alpine-sysinfo** - a nice looking sysinfo script, specifically for alpine linux.
 - **benchscript** - allows you to launch an application multiple times trough a terminal of your choosing, and times that process.
-Note that the launches application needs to close itself.
+Note that the launched application needs to close itself.
 - **create_script.sh** - prints the skeleton of a shellscript to stdout.
-- **maintenance.sh** - combines different tasks of system maintenance on an arch, manjaro or voidlinux system.
+- **maintenance.sh** - combines different tasks of system maintenance on an arch, manjaro or voidlinux systems.
 It can automate package- and mirror-related tasks as well as generating a report on the general system health/status.
 - **xtc** - converts a common .Xresources colorscheme to my preferred format.
-See also [this blog post, explaining it](https://asyncial.github.io/blog/organize-your-.xresources/)

 The rest are mostly collected and edited from various or pretty specific.
 Look at the source, if you are interested anyway.